 If you are looking for a lost pet, it may have been brought to the Animal Rescue by an Animal Control Officer.
-It may also have been brought to us by a concerned citizen or by our Director, who doubles as an on-call animal control worker (for free, by the way, but we're hoping that will soon change).
+It may also have been brought to us by a concerned citizen.
 Please contact us if you are looking for a lost pet.
 If we have your animal, you can get that animal back.
 However, we are required by the County, and by Oregon state law, to charge a redemption fee of $27.00/day or portion thereof for boarding your animal.
-Moreover, if your animal is a dog and is not licensed, you will be required to purchase a license as mandated by state law and local ordinance, and this will require that you demonstrate proof of current rabies vaccination.
 In some cases, we will work out a payment contract with you if paying the fee all at once is a hardship financially, but do realize this is a legally binding contract, and failure to pay will result in turning the account over to a collections agency.

 If you can no longer care for your animal(s), we want to help.
 We DON'T want to see animals taken up in the hills to be abandoned or shot.
 And believe us, we've seen both happen, too many times to count.
-Bring your animals to us (but call ahead first.
+Bring your animals to us...please be sure to call ahead of time, though.
 We take in animals based on available space, and we can't always take every animal.
-But we will try to find solutions for you).
-Please be aware that we charge a surrender fee, in many cases because the County refuses to provide us any compensation for this service to the community.
+We will, however, try very hard to find solutions for you!
+Please be aware that we charge a surrender fee to provide veterinary and general care for the duration of the animals stay.
 Again, in some cases we will work out a payment contract with you if paying the fee all at once is a hardship financially.
+Thank you!

 The Oregon Humane Society has put together two books detailing ORS regarding animal abuse and crimes against animals.
 The first can be found here, and their guide to Oregon statute regarding animals can be found here.